 Mark Israel, Natalie Skead, Mary Heath, Anne Hewitt, Kate Galloway & Alex Steel, ‘Fostering ‘quiet inclusion': interaction and diversity in the Australian law classroom' (2016) 66(2) Journal of Legal Education, 332-356

 Mary Heath, Anne Hewitt, Mark Israel and Natalie Skead, 'Beginning to Address ‘The Elephant in the Classroom’: Investigating and Responding to Australian Sessional Law Teachers’ Unmet Professional Development Needs’ (2015) UNSWLJ 38(1)

-'Can and should burqas be banned?
-The legality and desirability of bans of the full veil in Europe and Australia' (with Cornelia Koch) (2011) 36(1) Alternative Law Journal 16-20.
+Anne Hewitt and Cornelia Koch, 'Can and should burqas be banned?
+The legality and desirability of bans of the full veil in Europe and Australia' (2011) 36(1) Alternative Law Journal 16-20.

 Categories Human Rights & Civil Liberties, Law, Crime & Justice Expertise anti-discrimination law; equality; legal education